Prof Jay Mistry

 Javier Ruiz Ramos

-Javier Ruiz is a remote sensing consultant with experience investigating environmental dynamics and disturbances of natural ecosystems.
-After achieving a degree in Forestry Engineering and an MSc in Geographical Information Systems (GIS), Javier began a PhD program in the area of Environment & Earth Observation at The Open University.
-His line of research focuses on highlighting the capabilities of Remote Sensing technologies, especially Synthetic Aperture Radar – SAR satellite sensors, for detecting landscape transformations associated with human socio-economic activities (e.g. … Read More
+Javier is a Remote Sensing and GIS analyst with experience investigating environmental dynamics and disturbances of natural ecosystems.
+After achieving a degree in Forestry Engineering and a MSc in Geographical Information Systems (GIS), Javier recently finished his PhD program in the area of Environment & Earth Observation at The Open University.
+His line of research focuses on highlighting the capabilities of Remote Sensing technologies, especially Synthetic Aperture Radar – SAR satellite sensors, for detecting landscape transformations associated with human socio-economic … Read More

 Julia Jung